HackAndPwn/HackAndPwn.github.io/_posts/2020-04-28-windows-7-esu-analysis.md

 <br>

 > Important:  You must obtain an ESU license to apply ESU updates.
-Details on obtaining an ESU update can be found [here](https://support.microsoft.com/en-us/help/4497181/lifecycle-faq-extended-security-updates).
+Details on obtaining an ESU license can be found [here](https://support.microsoft.com/en-us/help/4497181/lifecycle-faq-extended-security-updates).
 This research was completed for security vulnerability research purposes only following the [Microsoft Legal Safe Harbor Terms](https://www.microsoft.com/en-us/msrc/bounty-safe-harbor).
 Do not try to reproduce without having the required licenses.

 <br>